mongodb/specifications/source/max-staleness/max-staleness.rst

 :Advisors: Christian Kvalheim, Jeff Yemin, Eric Milkie
 :Status: Accepted
 :Type: Standards
-:Last Modified: September 29, 2016
+:Last Modified: October 24, 2016
-:Version: 1.1
+:Version: 1.2

 .. contents::

 Abstract
 ========

-Read preference gains a new option, "maxStalenessMS".
+Read preference gains a new option, "maxStalenessSeconds".

-A client (driver or mongos) MUST estimate the staleness of each secondary, based on lastWriteDate values provided in server isMaster responses, and select only those secondaries whose staleness is less than or equal to maxStalenessMS.
+A client (driver or mongos) MUST estimate the staleness of each secondary, based on lastWriteDate values provided in server isMaster responses, and select only those secondaries whose staleness is less than or equal to maxStalenessSeconds.

-Most of the implementation of the maxStalenessMS option is specified in the Server Discovery And Monitoring Spec and the Server Selection Spec.
-This document supplements those specs by collecting information specifically about maxStalenessMS.
+Most of the implementation of the maxStalenessSeconds option is specified in the Server Discovery And Monitoring Spec and the Server Selection Spec.
+This document supplements those specs by collecting information specifically about maxStalenessSeconds.

 Meta
 ====